Chashm-e-Afreen/React-SignUp/README.md

 # React-SignUp

-A modern, simple signup form with ReactJS.
+A modern signup form with ReactJS.